kaigouthro/pinescript/README.md

 **Note: This is a forked project from JeylaniB's [Pine Script](https://marketplace.visualstudio.com/items?itemName=JeylaniB.pinescript) extension.**

 PineScript Helper provides language support for PineScript, the scripting language used in TradingView.
 This extension enhances the coding experience by offering syntax highlighting, snippets, and hovers to provide reference manual information for PineScript scripts.

-### What is PineScript?
-PineScript is a domain-specific scripting language developed by TradingView.
-It is primarily used to create custom technical indicators, strategies, and alerts within the TradingView platform.
-PineScript is specifically designed for financial market analysis and allows traders to create their own indicators and strategies to automate trading decisions.

 ---